shieldworks/aegis-web/docs/configuration.md

 If you change the value of this environment variable, make sure to change the relevant `Secret` and `Deployment` YAML manifests too.
-The easiest way to do this is to do a project wide search and find and replace places where reference `"aegis-safe-key"` to your new name of choice.
+The easiest way to do this is to do a project wide search and find and replace places where reference `"aegis-safe-age-key"` to your new name of choice.

 ### AEGIS_SAFE_SECRET_NAME_PREFIX